mlswg/mls-architecture/draft-ietf-mls-architecture.md

 ### Integrity and Authentication of Custom Metadata

-The MLS protocol provides an authenticated "Additional Authenticated Data" field for applications to make data available outside a PrivateMessage.
+MLS provides an authenticated "Additional Authenticated Data" (AAD) field for applications to make data available outside a PrivateMessage, while cryptographically binding it to the message.

 > **RECOMMENDATION:** Use the "Additional Authenticated Data" field of the
 > PrivateMessage instead of using other unauthenticated means of sending